intuitionofmind/tnpy/docs/linalg_basics.md

 $$
 in which we require $(g_{ij})$ is a Hermitian positive-definite matrix satisfying $\bar{g}_{ij}=g_{ji}$ and $\text{tr}\left(g_{ij}\right)\neq{0}$.
 Note that $\langle{c}\mathbf{u}, \mathbf{v}\rangle=\overline{c}\langle\mathbf{u}, \mathbf{v}\rangle$ and $\langle\mathbf{u}, c\mathbf{v}\rangle=c\langle\mathbf{u}, \mathbf{v}\rangle$.
-That is, the complex inner product function is antilinear for the first argument while linear for the second one.
+That is, the complex inner product function is antilinear for the first argument while linear for the second one ^[Some others are **used** to swap th antilinearity and linearity for the two arguments.].
 $g(\mathbf{v}, \mathbf{v})=\sum_{i}g_{ii}\vert{v}_{i}\vert^{2}\geqslant{0}$ satisfying the **positive definiteness**.
 In addition, we can check
 $$